exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 Oops.
 It seems like we've caused all progress to halt.
 Why is this the case?

-Our currency ($rho$) growth equation is defined by $c_1 * f$.
+Our currency ($rho$) growth equation is defined by $c_1 \times f$.
 But it seems like since $f$ equals zero on the 0th level, $rho$'s growth always ends up being zero.
 There are many ways to fix this, but we shall go with the cheesiest one: adding one.
 Let's modify our $rho$ equation:

 ```js
 var tick = (elapsedTime, multiplier) =>